vuejs/rfcs/active-rfcs/0000-router-navigation-failures.md

   - Triggers `router.onError`
   - Rejects the `Promise` returned by `router.push`

-It's important to note there is no overlap in these two groups: if there is an uhandled error in a Navigation Guard, it will trigger `router.onError` as well as rejecting the `Promise` returned by `router.push` but **will not trigger** `router.afterEach`.
+It's important to note there is no overlap in these two groups: if there is an unhandled error in a Navigation Guard, it will trigger `router.onError` as well as rejecting the `Promise` returned by `router.push` but **will not trigger** `router.afterEach`.
 Cancelling a navigation with `next(false)` will not trigger `router.onError` but will trigger `router.afterEach`

 ## Changes to the Promise resolution and rejection